 It is obviously not appropriate, for competitors to know about your business secrets.

-Confidential information such as executive compensation, legal settlements and other sensitive information cannot be kept confidential in public companies.
-Such information is more secure in private company.
+Confidential information such as executive compensation, legal settlements, and other sensitive information cannot be kept confidential in public companies.
+Such information is more secure in a private company.

-So therefore, a Private Company is less complicated as compared to public company.
-It is comparatively less expensive and less time consuming.
+So, therefore, a Private Company is less complicated as compared to the public company.
+It is comparatively less expensive and less time-consuming.

-Choice between private and public company totally depends on situation.
-However, private limited company registration will be preferred over other form should be more preferable
+The choice between private and public company totally depends on the situation.
+However, private limited company registration is preferred more over other forms of companies.